Samsung’s smartphone sales drop in Q4 puts pressure on upcoming Galaxy S9 and S9+

 And it emphasized that going forward, “Samsung will continue its efforts to differentiate its smartphones by adopting cutting-edge technologies, such as foldable OLED displays.”

-Samsung also said that this year “demand for smartphones is expected to rise, thanks to growing replacement demand for premium smartphones.”
+Samsung also said that demand for smartphones is expected to rise this year “thanks to growing replacement demand for premium smartphones.”

 The company certainly has its fans.
-We’ll soon see if that loyalty will be enough to move the new Galaxy phones in sufficient numbers to boost Samsung’s smartphone strategy.
+We’ll soon see if that loyalty will be enough to move the new Galaxy phones in sufficient numbers to boost Samsung’s current smartphone strategy.